lammps/lammps/doc/src/Fortran.rst

    .. versionadded:: TBD

-   This is a companion function to :f:subr:`set_fix_external_callback` to set the per-atom energy contribution due to the fix from the external code as part of the callback function.
-For this to work, the handle to the LAMMPS object must be passed as the *ptr* argument when registering the callback function.
+   This is a companion function to :f:subr:`set_fix_external_callback` to set the per-atom energy contribution due to the fix from the external program as part of the callback function.
+For this to work, the LAMMPS object must be passed as part of the *caller* argument when registering the callback function, or the callback function must otherwise have access to the LAMMPS object, such as through a module-based pointer.

    .. note::